Skip to content

 Getting Started with Saw Grinding Improvements

-Before deciding to change to a different diamond wheel in your saw grinding operations, consider the result you are looking to achieve.
-Usually, the answer revolves around having a wheel that cuts cool and removes carbide quickly.
-The goal should be to produce more products, rather than hyper-focusing on wheel price.
-Just because a wheel is cheaper, doesn’t mean that it will save you money in the long run.
+Before deciding to change to different diamond wheels in your saw grinding operations, consider the result you are looking to achieve.
+Usually, the answer revolves around having wheels that cut cool and remove carbide quickly.
+The goal should be to produce more finished saws in a day, rather than focusing on wheel price.
+Just because wheels are cheaper doesn’t mean that they will save you money in the long run.

-A diamond wheel is necessary for grinding carbide.
-Since the introduction of synthetic diamond to the grinding industry, its use has expanded exponentially.
+Diamond wheels are necessary for grinding carbide efficiently.
+Since the introduction of synthetic diamond to the grinding industry, their use has expanded exponentially.
 As time has passed, the diamond particles have become less resistant to shock and more uniform in size.
-Improvements in the coatings that hold the diamond particle in the bond have also contributed to the extended wheel life.
+Improvements in the coatings that hold the diamond particle in the bond have also contributed to extended wheels’ life.

 Saw Grinding Bonds